ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   bits MUST be used.
 An example would be truncating a 64 bit Unix timestamp to the least significant, right-most 48 bits for UUIDv7.

-## System Clock Resolution {#clock_resolution}
-TODO rename or merge this with previous section

-The timestamp is generated from the system time, whose resolution may be less than the resolution of the UUID timestamp.

-If UUIDs do not need to be frequently generated, the timestamp can simply be the system time multiplied by the number of 100-nanosecond intervals per system time interval.
+Error Handling:

-If a system overruns the generator by requesting too many UUIDs within a single system time interval, the UUID service MUST either return an error, or stall the UUID generator until the system clock catches up.
+: If a system overruns the generator by requesting too many UUIDs within a single system time interval, the UUID service MUST either return an error, or stall the UUID generator until the system clock catches up.

-A high resolution timestamp can be simulated by keeping a count of the number of UUIDs that have been generated with the same value of the system time, and using it to construct the low order bits of the timestamp.
-The count will range between zero and the number of 100-nanosecond intervals per system time interval.

-Note: If the processors overrun the UUID generation frequently, additional node identifiers can be allocated to the system, which will permit higher speed allocation by making multiple UUIDs potentially available for each time stamp value.
+  Note that if the processors overrun the UUID generation frequently, additional node identifiers can be allocated to the system, which will permit higher speed allocation by making multiple UUIDs potentially available for each time stamp value.
+  Similar to {{distributed_shared_knowledge}} techniques

 ## Monotonicity and Counters {#monotonicity_counters}